Triton-Robotics-Training/Embedded-Week-0/week0.md

 ### Testing your setup

 The most you can do without a physical board to test your setup is to build a blinky and see if it compiles.
-All the rest of our testing, if you don't have a board, can be done on the online simulator, but if you have a board, it is highly recommended you use that.
+All the rest of our testing, can be done on the online simulator.
+However, it is highly recommended you use a board if you have one.

 # Assignment

-All that is to turn in for Week 0 is to send a bin or elf file from your first build of the code.
+All that is to turn in for Week 0 is a `.bin` or .`elf` file from the first build of the code.
 Build a basic blinky or anything you want and submit the bin or elf file.
-If you have trouble with setup, compilation, or anything else, contact me on discord, I'm @anshalaj.
+If you have trouble with setup, compilation, or anything else, contact us on Discord `@Embedded TA`.